M. B. Patil

-Mallanagouda Basanagouda Patil (born 7 October 1964) is an Indian politician, who served as the Home Minister of Karnataka.
-He was earlier the Minister for Water Resources in Siddaramaiah cabinet.
-He is a former member of the Lok Sabha and is being elected for the fifth time as a Member of the Karnataka Legislative Assembly.
-He is the President of BLDE Association.
-He belongs to the dominant Lingayat Community.
+Mallanagouda Basanagouda Patil (born 7 October 1964) is an Indian politician from Karnataka and a member of Karnataka Legislative Assembly representing Babaleshwar.
+He is currently serving as Cabinet Minister for Large & Medium Industries and Infrastructure Development in Government of Karnataka, He is also working president of Jagatika Lingayata Mahasabha.

 Early life and education

 He is the elder son of Shri B.M.Patil, a politician and an educationist.

-M.B.
-Patil graduated with a Bachelor of Engineering, Civil Engineering at the BLDEA's Vachana Pitamaha P G Halakatti College of Engineering, Vijayapur.
+He has completed graduation in Bachelor of Engineering, Civil Engineering at the BLDEA's Vachana Pitamaha P G Halakatti College of Engineering.

 Career

 Social work

 M.B.
 Patil has been involved in various social works including the distribution of school bags & books to the needy students, helping government schools in establishing smart classrooms, organizing plantation drives across Vijayapura district etc., through M B Patil foundation.

 Political career

+He is the President of BLDE Association.
+He belongs to the Lingayat community.

 Patil started his political career in 1991.
 He was allotted the Irrigation Ministry in Siddaramaiah’s cabinet in 2013.
 His work as the Irrigation Minister of Karnataka gave a new lease of life to various stalled irrigation projects across Karnataka.
+He is a former member of Lok Sabha and is being elected for the fifth time as a Member of the Karnataka Legislative Assembly.

+Earlier, he was the Karnataka state Minister for Water Resources in the first Siddaramaiah cabinet.

 He was allotted Home Ministry in December 2018 in H D Kumaraswamy’s cabinet.
-Having been seen as a clean-handed politician & hailing from the dominant Lingayat community, he is considered to be one of the chief contenders for the post of Chief Minister of Karnataka in future.
+Having been seen as a clean-handed politician and also given that he hails from the politically-influential Lingayat community, he is considered to be a chief contender for being the position of Chief Minister of Karnataka in the future.